jsiek/arete/README.md

 ```

 Program execution begins with a call to the function named `main` with
 no arguments.
+Once the execution of `main` is finished, the program
+exits with the return value of `main` provided memory is empty.
+If
+memory is non-empty, then the program halts with an error.
+If there
-If there is no such function, the program halts with an
+is no such `main` function, the program halts with an error.
-error.

 ## <a name="auxiliary"></a>Auxiliary Syntax